 If your horse shares a haynet with a stable mate while they’re tied up in the yard, it’s a sign they are happy.

 Your horse’s bedding should remain largely in place, as happy horses aren’t restless in their stable.
-A stressed horse may pace around.
+A stressed horse may pace around and box walk.

-Stable vices, such as crib-biting and box walking, are not something your horse will do only if they are stressed – they also release endorphins that make them feel happy, so vice-like behaviour could be a sign they are feeling excited.
+Stereotypies (vices) in the stable, such as crib-biting and box walking, are not something your horse will do only if they are stressed.
+They also release endorphins that make them feel happy, so vice-like behaviour could be a sign they are feeling excited.
+However, there is also a good chance they are unhappy about something, so don’t dismiss stereotypies as being a good or a bad thing.
+Look for the root of the cause and then you’ll know what (if anything) you need to do to help your horse.

 How to tell if a horse is happy being ridden